The Rust Foundation is a US non-profit organization. This privacy notice explains what we do with personal information.

 We maintain administrative, technical, and physical safeguards designed to protect the privacy and security of the information we maintain about you.
 The connection between your computer and our servers is encrypted using Secure Sockets Layer (SSL) software that encrypts that information.
 We use a digital certificate and secure pages will be identified by a padlock sign and “https://” in the address bar.

 However, no method of transmission or storage is 100% secure.
-As a result, while we strive to protect your personal information, you acknowledge that: (a) there are security and privacy limitations inherent to the Internet which are beyond our control; and (b) security, integrity, and privacy of any and all information and data exchanged between you and us through this Site cannot be guaranteed.
+As a result, while we strive to protect your personal information, you acknowledge that: (a) there are security and privacy limitations inherent to the Internet which are beyond our control; and (b) security, integrity, and privacy of any and all information and data exchanged between you and us cannot be guaranteed.

 Your Rights #